 Categories

 When you’re just starting out as a home bartender, it’s tempting to pour everything into the same tumbler or wine glass.
 And while the liquid itself is what matters most, the glass you choose plays a surprisingly big role in how a cocktail looks, tastes, and feels.
 The right glass isn’t just about aesthetics.
 It helps showcase the drink’s aroma, maintain its temperature, and even influence how you sip it.

-In this guide, we’ll explore the most common types of cocktail glasses, what they look like, the drinks they’re best for, and even some fun back stories.
+In this guide, I’ll explore the most common types of cocktail glasses, what they look like, the drinks they’re best for, and even some fun back stories.
 Along the way, I’ll share practical advice for home bartenders who may be working with limited space or budget.

+Categories